ErikBrorsson/MVDet/eriks_readme.md

 In all cases above, the precision becomes very low and 0.0 moda is reached. => seems like a lot of false positives.
 Seems like pseudo-label-th must be significantly higher for this benchmark, perhaps ~0.42

+Starting 5 new uda exps with higher ps-label-th than above.

 **1,3,5,7 -> 2,4,5,6**
 BASELINE (GMVD report ~28 moda)